 While it only accounts for around 5% of the residential flood insurance market, the number of people turning to private flood insurance instead of the government program appears to be on the upswing.
 In fact, private flood insurance premiums grew 71% from 2016 to 2018, and 15 states experienced over 100% growth in premiums during that span.
 [2]

-Best private flood insurance companies
+The best private flood insurance companies of 2023

 Our picks for the best private flood insurance companies offer a mix of affordable rates, flexible policy options and coverage limits, high financial strength ratings, and industry-best customer service.